Ah, San Diego. From beaches to a modern downtown to its historic old town, San Diego offers a plethora of activities for wheelchair users.

 It’s known for its luxury Hotel del Coronado, which has Victorian architecture.
 In fact, this hotel was the largest resort in the world at the time of its opening in 1888.

 Yep!
 Hotel del Coronado offers wheelchair accessible rooms with roll-in showers.

-The main things to do in Coronado are drool at the hotel and enjoy the wide, white sand Coronado Beach.
+The main things to do in Coronado are admire the hotel and enjoy the wide, white sand Coronado Beach.

 Downtown San Diego is filled with modern skyscrapers, artwork, trendy shops, and restaurants.

-Seaport, the Gaslamp Quarter, and Embarcadero all make up a portion of downtown, but I encourage you to stroll the streets outside of these areas.
+Seaport, the Gaslamp Quarter, and Embarcadero all make up a portion of downtown.
+But I encourage you to stroll the streets outside these areas too.

 Downtown San Diego is clean, has wide sidewalks in most areas, and is refreshingly flat.
 It’s the perfect place for wheelchair users to explore.